Wet felting a small bag - Saltby. Leicestershire

 Description

-Come and play with colour and create your own stunning clutch bag using the ancient art of wet felting.
-Wet felting involves laying out wisps of wool in different directions, sprinkling them with warm soapy water and then gently rubbing and rolling them until all the fibres have completely bonded together.
+Learn how to create a sturdy small bag with or without a flap using the ancient art of wet felting.
+Your bag can be a small clutch-type bag or a small cross body bag.
+They both will include fixings for a strap but the strap is not included.
+Karen will provide advice on how to attach a purchased strap.
+Wet felting involves laying out wisps of wool in different directions, sprinkling them with warm soapy water and then rubbing and rolling them until all the fibres have completely bonded together.
 In the morning you will learn how to lay out the wool fibres around a template to create a bag with no stitching, and how to use silk and plant fibres to decorate it.
-In the afternoon you will felt your bag using soap and water.
-This course is suitable for beginners in wet felting or for those who have felted before but would like to learn how to make a bag structure with a flap.
+In the afternoon we will add soap and water to your design and begin rubbing and rolling until the fibres have felted together and the bag is sturdy enough to be used.
+Please note, the rubbing and rolling stage can take up to 2 hours.
+This course is suitable for those who have felted before but would like to learn how to make a bag structure with a flap.
 PLEASE NOTE: felting a small bag can be quite strenuous on the wrists and shoulders, so if you have any problems in those areas, please contact Karen to discuss before booking.
-All you need to bring are 2 small towels and a waterproof apron (optional), plus a packed lunch.
+All you need to bring are two small towels, a waterproof apron (optional), a packed lunch and a plastic bag to take your wet towels and bag home in.

 What's included in the price?

-All materials are provided including the chain.
+All materials are provided except the strap.
 Drinks and biscuits will also be provided.

 Duration